FOLLOW US ON:

 Stove quality is paramount.
 A poor quality, mud constructed stove will be cheaper to provide but will not provide the step change in performance and reliability that delivers the benefits that families need to ensure behaviour change and transform health and wellbeing.

-It’s a stove that is designed to work for the women and the reality of their lives.
-Speed of cooking is cited by women as their favourite benefit of the DelAgua stove.
+The DelAgua stove is designed to work for the women and the reality of their lives.
+Speed of cooking is cited by women as their favourite benefit.
 The stove lights easily, boils water rapidly and cooks staples such as beans in half the time.
+Read more about the DelAgua stove here.

 Women adapt easily to using it and behaviour change is immediate.
 Independent audits show that 2 years after distribution, 90% of stoves remain in daily use.